TylerCorkill/login_app/README.md

 * User login, requireing password verification
 * Ability to create a new user without logging in
 * External account library, so accounts aren't deleted upon quitting the program
-* Usertypes, only basic and admin for now
+* Usertypes, only basic, power, and admin for now
 * Account info hashing for the account library
 * Unique usertype hashing, avoiding a specific "admin" hash that the library could be searched for
 * A limited command line, mostly used to check functionality of program additions.
 Current abilities are as follows: